 On 15th August 2004 after repainting into green livery and named "Kingsley", the Planet was to have her claim to fame by hauling the first public passenger train at Bideford since closure.

-Major work has recently been carried out on the 6-cylinder diesel engine of the locomotive and she was restarted recently after this work.
-She's running extremely well.
-She has been repainted in BR black Departmental livery and should be operational for the 2022 season, when we would intend to offer footplate rides.
+Major work has recently been carried out on the 6-cylinder diesel engine of the locomotive.
+She's now running extremely well and has been repainted in BR black Departmental livery and renumbered DS1170 and is currently operational.
 Watch Latest News for further updates.

 A brief history of F. Hibberd & Co.